Eiovix/tinda/README.md

 The app is built with:

-- AdonisJS 5
+- AdonisJS 6
-- PostgreSQL
+- MySQL
-- Node.js 16+
+- Node.js 20+

 ## Testing